mesosphere/dcos-docs-site/pages/dkp/kommander/2.1/backup-and-restore/index.md

 Although installing the Velero command-line interface is optional and independent of deploying a DKP cluster, having access to the command-line interface provides several benefits.
 For example, you can use the Velero command-line interface to back up or restore a cluster on demand, or to modify certain settings without changing the Velero  configuration.

-By default, Konvoy sets up Velero to use Minio over TLS using a self-signed certificate.
+By default, Konvoy sets up Velero to use MinIO over TLS using a self-signed certificate.
 Due to this, when using certain commands, you may be asked to use the `--insecure-skip-tls-verify` flag.
 Again, the default setup is not suitable for production use-cases.